aghmnl/covenal-wellness-challenge/README.md

 ## 🎯 Features

-* **Deployment Status:** The app has been successfully uploaded and rolled out to an **Internal Testing** track on the `Google Play Console`, demonstrating readiness for production environments.
+* **Deployment Status:** The app has been successfully **uploaded and rolled out to an Internal Testing track** on the Google Play Console, demonstrating readiness for production environments.
 * **App Icon:** A custom, branded app icon has been implemented.
 * **Tabbed Main Screen:** The main screen features a `NavigationBar` (bottom nav) to switch between two views: "All Poses" and "Favorites".
 * **Favorites Tab & Badge:** The "Favorites" tab shows a filtered list of the user's saved poses.
 The navigation icon includes a `BadgedBox` that displays the total count of favorited items.